Registered Battlefields at Risk

 The Naseby Battlefield Project has installed trails and observation points, so it is now possible to appreciate exactly where history was made on 14 June 1645.
 Naseby, like many battlefields, has suffered threats from treasure hunters and intrusive development.

 New development is the most common risk faced by battlefields that remain on the Register and those that are vulnerable.
 Historic England can work with local authorities and developers to ensure that battlefields are not needlessly harmed.

 This does not mean that any new development is unacceptable, but it does require that the particular significance of battlefield landscapes is understood and potentially harmful development, either within the Registered area itself or within its setting, is assessed and mitigated, or avoided as necessary.

 Comprehensive conservation management plans and specific Local Plan policies have been vital in providing a good framework for decision-making and improving the condition of several battlefields.

 Cultivation presents another threat to many battlefields.
 This, along with uncontrolled, non-systematic and unrecorded metal detecting, displaces and removes features and artefacts that can provide vital new evidence for the character and progress of a battle.

-Significant anniversaries, new discoveries, and indeed new threats, provide a focus for greater appreciation of battlefields and memorials.
+Significant anniversaries, new discoveries, and indeed new threats, provide a focus for greater appreciation of battlefields.
 Adding new sites to the National Heritage List for England provides recognition of their value.
 However, this must be followed by beneficial management to help ensure that these sites are not also added to the Heritage at Risk Register.

 It is important to use the opportunities provided by greater public awareness and the deep knowledge and passion that resides in local and national expert groups and individuals to achieve effective management and inspirational presentation.

-In these ways battlefields and memorials will be able to make their most evocative and valuable contributions to our historic environment, public amenity, collective memory and sense of identity.
+In these ways battlefields will be able to make their most evocative and valuable contributions to our historic environment, public amenity, collective memory and sense of identity.